 If your question is not answered here then please visit our Pay-As-You-Press page for more information.

-If you have submitted a licence application and royalty payment for a song that CMRRA does not represent, we will issue a refund cheque to you once we have processed your application.
-Please note that CMRRA will only refund the royalties you have paid, and not the administration fee charged to process your application.
+If you have submitted a licence application and royalty payment for a work that CMRRA does not represent, we will issue a refund cheque to you once we have processed your application.
+Please note that CMRRA will only refund the royalties you have paid, and not the handling fee charged to process your application.

 A pressing order is a document sent by you to the manufacturer that confirms the number of units of your product that will be pressed.
 CMRRA requires this documentation to ensure you are paying royalties on all copies manufactured.
 In the alternative, you can also submit your pressing invoice, which would serve the same purpose.
 Note that we cannot accept a quote in lieu of a pressing order.

 If you are manufacturing the product yourself, please submit a signed and dated written statement detailing the number of units manufactured.

 No. A licence must be issued to you before your product can be manufactured.
 The fact that you have sent CMRRA a licence application and a royalty payment does not mean that we will be able to issue the licence you need for your project.

 ► The manufacturer tells me that it cannot press my product until I have my licences, and CMRRA tells me that it cannot issue licences without a pressing order.
 How does this work?

 The pressing order is a document you must submit to the manufacturer to place your order for a certain number of units.
 The manufacturer can (and should) put your order on hold until such time as your licence has been issued.
 We require that you submit a copy of this pressing order along with your licence application and royalty payment.
 Once the licence has been issued, you'll be able to return to the manufacturer and get your order processed.